Skip to Content

 Getting to Scotland

 Traditionally, the NC500 is a road trip so you’ll need your own set of wheels.
 Plus, many sections of the NC500 either have no or very limited public transport.
-If you don’t have a car, we highly recommend Rentalcars.com for the best car hire deals.
-They have an unbeatable free cancellation policy, which is essential during the COVID-19 pandemic.
+If you don’t have a car, we highly recommend hiring one for your NC500 road trip.

-It’s well known that accommodation along the NC500 is limited and so it’s highly recommended to book far in advance (3–6 months at least), particularly for a summer trip.
+It’s well known that accommodation along the NC500 is limited.
+So, it’s highly recommended to book far in advance (3–6 months at least), particularly for a summer trip.

 Of course, wild camping is always an option in Scotland.
 Honestly speaking though, with all of the hiking that we do, we prefer a campsite with a shower and basic amenities.

-Given the best hikes are located along the west coast of the NC500 route in Wester Ross, you’ll want to find accommodation around there.
+Given the best walks are located along the west coast of the NC500 route in Wester Ross, you’ll want to find accommodation around there.

 Conveniently located in Torridon, our first camping recommendation is Torridon Camp Site.
-Unfortunately, the campsite has been closed in 2021 but it should re-open for the 2022 season.
 The Torridon Camp Site only accommodates tents and has basic amenities including free showers.
-We cannot find a price for this campsite, but we imagine it’s quite affordable.
 Alternatively, the nearby Torridon Youth Hostel is a non-camping option brilliantly located for your Torridon hiking adventures.
-But, it’s very expensive and prices increase over the summer months.

 Ardmair Point Holiday Park